-After the initial approval of this Code by the Company's Board of Directors (the "Board"), the Nominating and Corporate Governance Committee has been delegated authority and responsibility from the Board to review and amend this Code, when and where appropriate, in order to ensure its effectiveness.
-Upon any approval of an amendment of this Code, the Nominating and Corporate Governance Committee shall report such approval and amendment to the Board.
+After the initial approval of this Code by the Board, the NCGC has been delegated authority and responsibility from the Board to review and approve amendments to this Code, when and where appropriate, in order to ensure its effectiveness.
+Upon any approval of an amendment of this Code, the NCGC shall report such approval and amendment to the Board.